Raoul Mesnier du Ponsard: Engineering work

 Mesnier contributed engineering designs for three Lisbon cable-car lines: Graça, Estrela, and São Sebastião.
 Worldwide, only four cable-car services were ever built outside of Anglophone countries (Great Britain, Australia, New Zealand, USA).
 Unlike the San Francisco cable-car lines, Lisbon's did not run on generally wide and straight streets.
 This required innovative solutions for the engineering problems posed by the geometry.
 To thread the Arco de Santo Andrė and its hairpin turn up the Calçada da Graça, Mesnier designed a double grip system on the cars to engage a low-tension cable through the turn.
 One was used to travel through the turns and the other on the rest of the route.

 In 1913, Mesnier made an engineering study for a railway in Mozambique linking Inhambane with Inharrime.
-Work on the railway took place between 1909-1915, and railway personnel were reported to be on-site in January 1908.
+Work on the railway took place between 1909 and 1915, and railway personnel were reported to be on-site in January 1908.
 Mesnier may have been at work there at the time of his death.

 Other projects

 Mesnier published designs for other inventions, notable amongst which are a revolver (1879), a modified carbine breech loading mechanism (1879), a repeating rifle (1879 & 1880), and a mechanical calculating machine called the Aritmotecno (1882).

 In 1903, a syndicate that included Mesnier petitioned for a concession to build an aerial cableway system in São Tomé e Principe to transport goods over its steep terrain and to provide mechanical power to remote locations where needed for industrial work, e.g. logging activity.
 Mesnier laid out the general advantages for such systems in the article.
 However, there is no evidence in S. Tomé of its ever being built.

-Also in 1903, Mesnier made a bid to the minister of the Navy for a concession to operate an electrically-powered system for ship cargo and train loading and unloading at the port of Lourenco Marques (Maputo), Mozambique.
+Also in 1903, Mesnier made a bid to the minister of the Navy for a concession to operate an electrically powered system for ship cargo and train loading and unloading at the port of Lourenco Marques (Maputo), Mozambique.
 Included in the project were new jetties to handle deep-draft ships.
 Pending successful patent awards for the equipment, he hoped to form a company and find investors to build and operate the facility.

 Legacy

 During his lifetime, Mesnier was acknowledged for his engineering accomplishments in Lisbon.
 On two separate occasions, transport companies affiliated with him asked him for public announcements of support for their work.
 At the time of his death, he was memorialized by an engineering trade journal for his work on the Santa Justa Lift, particularly.

 Rua Raúl Mesnier du Ponsard, in the Lumiar neighborhood of Lisbon, is named after him.

 In 2002, Portugal declared four of his engineering works in Lisbon to be national monuments: the Santa Justa Lift, the Ascensor da Glória, the Ascensor da Bica, and the Ascensor do Lavra.
 Outside of Lisbon, the Elevador do Bom Jesus is also a national monument.
+The Nazaré Funicular is still operating, though not a national monument.